SesethuPotye/Data-Governance/CHAPTER 4.md

 # IMPORTANT
 Any organization that is serious about increasing the use of data for a wide range of business purposes must be ready to govern its data analytics capabilities.
 This includes policies and procedures, experienced talent, and a suite of contemporary software tools.

+DATA MANETIATION

+* Data as an Intangible Asset: We learned in Chapter 3 that data is an intangible asset, similar to copyrights or software, not a physical asset like inventory.
+* Data on the Financial Statements: Unlike tangible assets, data isn't typically reflected on a company's balance sheet.
+Financial reporting focuses on assets that can be accurately valued.
+* Importance of Valuation: While not on the balance sheet, valuing assets (including data) helps understand their importance and role in the organization.
+It also serves financial purposes like accountability, tax calculations, and loan applications.

+# IMPORTANT
+Intuitively, when something has a high value, it’s likely to be treated differently from things with little value.

+* The Challenge: Without a formal process to assign value to data (data valuation), different people in an organization might have subjective and varying opinions about its worth.
+This can lead to underestimating the potential of data for improving business growth and efficiency.
+* Data Monetization: This refers to the broader concept of using data to generate economic benefits for an organization.
+It essentially captures the goal of turning data into financial value, especially for for-profit businesses.
+* Valuation's Importance: While data valuation is generally recommended for larger companies, it's crucial for advanced forms of data monetization, such as selling or licensing data sets.

+# IMPORTANAT

+* Cost Value Method: This method is simple and estimates value based on the cost of creating, storing, and replacing data.
+However, it's subjective and doesn't consider the potential economic benefits the data might generate.

+* Market Value Approach: This method looks for similar data sets being sold in the market to determine a price.
+It's ideal if such comparisons exist, but for most unique data sets, this approach isn't applicable.

+* Economic Value Approach: This method tries to measure the financial impact of data on the business's bottom line.
+However, it's challenging to isolate the specific value of data from other contributing factors.

+* With-and-Without Method: This method compares cash flow scenarios with and without the data to estimate its value.
+While useful, it can be difficult to pinpoint the data's exact impact on cash flow.

+# IMPORTANAT

+What’s clear from data valuation methods is that none of them are perfect.
+Above all, data valuation is very hard.
+But in practice don’t be discouraged.
+It’s hard for every type of organization.
+Fortunately, a number of providers are ready to help if you want outside assistance

+* Data as a Strategic Asset: When an organization recognizes data as a valuable asset, it needs a strategic approach to manage it.
+* Data Asset Management: This involves understanding what data the organization possesses, its value, and how to utilize it effectively.

+# Key Components:
+  * Data inventory: Knowing what data sets exist.
+  * Data valuation: Understanding the worth of each data set.
+  * Utilization plan: Strategizing how to leverage data for benefit.
+  * ROI measurement: Tracking the return on investment from data initiatives.

+IMPORTANT
+For optimal data monetization, organizations must manage high-value data with the same priority and rigor (and maybe even more) that it treats its most important tangible assets.

+# DATA-DRIVEN DECISION MAKING

+* Flawed Analysis: The Tsar, upon hearing more doctors were in Siberia where people were sick, ordered them killed.
+This exemplifies poor data analysis.

+* Data for Informed Decisions: The core value of data lies in making better decisions.
+It's applicable across all functions within a company, unlike some data uses specific to certain areas like marketing.

+IMPORTANT
+Simply stated, data-driven decision-making (DDDM) is the process of using data to drive business decisions.

+* Basic DDDM is Commonplace: Most people already use data informally in daily decisions, at work and at home.
+* For High Performance: But for DDDM to truly benefit an organization, it requires more than just basic use.
+* Data Culture is Key: A supportive culture that values data-driven decision making is crucial.
+Leaders who use DDDM themselves become role models for others.
+* Enabling Data Use: Employees need access to data, tools, and training to make data-driven decisions effectively.
+* Data Governance: Data security and data use policies, managed through data governance, are essential for ensuring the right people have access to the right data at the right time.

+In short, while basic DDDM is intuitive, building a strong data culture with proper data access and governance is vital for organizations to maximize the benefits of data-driven decision making.

+6 STEP PROCESS TO DATA-DRIVEN DECISION MAKING

+1. Define Objectives:

+Clearly define the goals you want to achieve with your data analysis.
+Ensure these goals align with the organization's overall objectives.
+Determine how you'll measure success (metrics) based on these goals.
+2. Identify the Data:

+Use available resources like data catalogs or search tools to find relevant data.
+Consult with stakeholders across different teams to get a broader perspective on the data needed.
+This might reveal the need to collect new data that isn't currently available.
+Collaborate with data owners and governance teams to ensure proper data access.
+3. Prepare the Data:

+Assess the quality and accessibility of the data based on your objectives.
+In most cases, data will likely require cleaning, transformation, or may be spread across different formats.
+Depending on the complexity, data science skills might be needed to prepare the data for analysis.
+4. Analyze the Data:

+Choose appropriate data analytics tools based on your needs.
+Complex analyses might require multiple tools or involve an ETL (Extract, Transform, Load) process to move data between systems.
+Use data visualizations like graphs and charts to present the data effectively for your audience (e.g., dashboards for executives).
+5. Determine the Findings:

+Once the data is prepared and visualized, you can start asking questions and analyzing it to identify patterns or trends.
+This step requires critical thinking skills to ask the right questions that will lead to valuable insights.
+6. Take Action:

+Based on the analysis, make informed decisions and take necessary actions.
+If the analysis suggests no action is needed, that's still a valid outcome.
+The ultimate goal of DDDM is to use data to make better decisions that drive action

+* Iterative Process: While the six steps of DDDM provide a framework, the process is often iterative.
+You might revisit earlier steps as you analyze the data.
+For instance, you might discover missing data during analysis and need to go back to data identification (step 2).

+# Benefits of DDDM:
+* Improved decision-making: DDDM leads to better and faster decisions based on data analysis.
+* Empowered teams: Team members feel more confident and in control when using data to make decisions.
+* Enhanced collaboration: DDDM often fosters collaboration across different business units within an organization.

+In conclusion, effectively implementing DDDM can significantly improve an organization's decision-making capabilities and bring several additional benefits.

+# DEVELOPING A DATA STRATEGY FOR IMPROVED RESULTS

+* Focus of the Course: This course emphasizes the proactive steps needed to unlock the value of data.
+* Common Problem: Many organizations take a passive approach to data management.
+* Reactive vs. Proactive: Organizations often react to situations instead of having a strategic plan for data.
+* Missed Opportunities: Data initiatives are seen as secondary to larger projects or as a response to immediate needs, potentially missing long-term strategic opportunities.